We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The two disorders can have overlapping symptoms.

 Some people also find that diets like the Gut and Psychology Syndrome (GAPS) diet may ease leaky gut symptoms.
-However, this particular diet is incredibly restrictive and has no scientific studies to support its health claims.
+However, this diet is incredibly restrictive, and no scientific studies support its health claims.

-Aside from diet, try taking a probiotic supplement, reducing your stress levels, sleeping more, avoiding smoking and limiting alcohol intake to improve your gut health.
+Aside from diet, try taking a probiotic supplement, reducing your stress levels, sleeping more, avoiding smoking, and limiting alcohol intake to improve your gut health.

-Leaky gut syndrome is also known as increased intestinal permeability.
+Leaky gut syndrome is a hypothetical condition caused by increased intestinal permeability.

-It’s a condition in which gaps in the intestinal walls may widen, allowing bacteria, toxins and undigested food particles to pass through the intestinal walls into your bloodstream.
+It’s associated with increased intestinal permeability – microscopic gaps in the intestinal walls that make it easier for bacteria, toxins, and undigested food particles to pass through the intestinal walls into your bloodstream.

 Increased intestinal permeability occurs alongside chronic diseases like celiac disease and type 1 diabetes.
-However, it may be a symptom of these diseases, rather than a cause.
+However, it’s more likely to be a symptom of these diseases, rather than a cause.

 That said, there are plenty of steps you can take to improve your digestive health.

-To combat leaky gut syndrome, eat foods that promote the growth of healthy gut bacteria, including fruits, cultured dairy products, healthy fats, lean meats and fibrous and fermented vegetables.
+To combat leaky gut, eat foods that promote the growth of healthy gut bacteria, including fruits, cultured dairy products, healthy fats, lean meats, and fibrous and fermented vegetables.